kiselevMaksim1223/Product_management_frontend/README.md

 ## Deploy version

-You can see the demo on https://bidusdigital-test.netlify.app/ or https://bidusdigital-frontend-test.vercel.app/
+You can see the demo on https://product-management-rsq.netlify.app/

 ## Local Setup